jsuryahyd/food-cart-order-service/backend-challenge/README.md

 Few coding style issues are to be addressed.
 These will continued to be fixed after assignment submission.
 - backend-challenge\internal\common\config\config.go has some inconsistent env loading and inconsistent env variable naming, that needs refactoring.
 [WILL DO]
 - order_service.go has direct sql access in order to orchestrate transaction(only repositories should work with database).
 This is common and acceptable, but I would like to use "Unit Of Work" pattern to avoid this.
-- Tests are pending for Order and promo modules
+- Tests are pending for Order and promo modules [WILL DO]
 - Few logs are logged as info, instead of debug.
 - sqlx struct mapping is used to read from DB, but `row.scan()` is used in few places directly.
-- Building the images separately and running them separately sometimes causes database connection issues in api service.
-Needs to be investigated.
+- ~~Building the images separately and running them separately sometimes causes database connection issues in api service.
+Needs to be investigated.~~
-- These and other inconsistencies found are the most likely the result of working in isolation, time constraint and lack of automated CI/CD setup.
+- These and other inconsistencies found are the most likely the result of working in isolation, time constraint and lack of further setup and CI/CD .
 #### API schema Confusion
 - The openapi.yml schema file present in the api/ folder of the original repository is different from the schema file linked in the [challenge](./challenge.md).
 I have followed the linked schema in the challenge.
 This schema does not return images in GET /Product api.
 ---